DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   heater and sensor hardware failures.
 Set this range just wide
 #   enough so that reasonable temperatures do not result in an error.
 #   These parameters must be provided.
+per_move_pressure_advance: False
+#   If true, uses pressure advance constant from trapq when processing moves
+#   This causes changes to pressure advance be taken into account immediately,
+#   for all moves in the current queue, rather than ~250ms later once the queue gets flushed

 ```

 ### [heater_bed]